sureshkannan19/apache-spark-with-java/README.md

 ```
 <br>

-Connection to EMR Instance from CLI is success as below
+Connection to EMR Cluster from CLI is success as below
 ![img_1.png](success.png)

 <br>